Spicy southwestern chicken salad is delicious, crunchy, wholesome, healthy grilled chicken with peanut lime dressing.

 - Toss lettuce with some peanut lemon dressing.

 - Arrange the lettuce in couple of plates.
 Top it with sliced chicken, corn, onion, avocado, peanuts and beans (if using) evenly in both the plates.
 If required, drizzle some dressing on onion, corn and avocado.

 Serve with lime or lemon wedges.
 I used 3 tbsp lemon juice in the dressing and did not feel the need for more lemon.

 - I used little less than 1 heart of romaine lettuce.
 Add lettuce as required.
 Since I used very little lettuce, I had some leftover dressing.

 - The recipe called for 1 ½ tbsp. spice rub but I added 2 ½ to make it spicy.
 Also, I added more chili powder and cayenne pepper for a spicy rub.
-Cayenne pepper can be substituted with chili powder and vice versa.
+Substituted cayenne pepper with chili powder and vice versa.
 I think a good substitute for paprika would a mixture of chili powder and cumin powder.

-- Chicken can be substituted with paneer or tofu and it can be grilled on a stove top in a pan.
+- Paneer or tofu is a good substitute for Chicken and grill on a stove top in a pan.

-- If one wishes, Feta or Queso Fresco cheese can add to the salad.
+- Feta or Queso Fresco cheese is a good add on to the salad.